MicrosoftEduIndustry/STS/Document/How to use PowerBI.md

     Then click Share.
 User will receive a email with report link \#3.

-    Note: If the user you share to is a guest in your tenant, the user cannot re-share the report even you grant re-share to him.
+    **Note**: If the user you share to is a guest in your tenant, the user cannot re-share the report even you grant re-share to him.
 As a guest user, only Read-Only access.